tchangalov/tchangalov.github.io/src/content/blog/Spark and Checkpointing.md

 }
 ```

-The source code would need to invoke a directive to restore tables are needed.
+The source code would need to invoke a directive to restore tables that are needed.

 ```scala
 def restoreTable(db: String, table: String, path: String) {